 On the following page is a table which lists the various contaminants found in our drinking water.
 In addition, Avon Lake Water Treatment facility tests for 90 other contaminants, which do not appear in any detectable amount.
-To safeguard your health, the City of Medina collected 470 bacterial tests throughout the city in 2023 to verify that the water is free of coliform bacteria.
-We also tested for lead and copper in the water in 2023, and disinfection by-products.
-Results of these tests are included in the chart on the back.
-The results of the lead and copper tests were low enough to have the state put us on a triannual monitoring plan and they will not need tested again until 2023.
+To safeguard your health, the City of Medina collected 458 bacterial tests throughout the city in 2024 to verify that the water is free of coliform bacteria.
+We also tested for unregulated contaminants, and disinfection by-products.
+Results of these tests are included in the chart below, or can be obtained from calling us.
+The results of the lead and copper tests from 2023 were low enough to have the state put us on a triannual monitoring plan and they will not need tested again until 2026.

 The sources of drinking water, both tap and bottled water, include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and in some cases radioactive material and can pick up substances resulting from the presence of animals or human activity.
-Contaminants that may be present in source water include (A) Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife;(B) Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from urban storm runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming; (C) Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm runoff, and residential uses;(D) Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff and septic systems; (E) Radioactive contaminants, which can be naturally occurring or be the result of oil and gas production and mining activities.
+Contaminants that may be present in source water include (A) Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife;(B) Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from urban storm runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming; (C) Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm runoff, and residential uses;(D) Organic chemical contaminants, including synthetic and volatile organic chemicals, which are byproducts of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff and septic systems; (E) Radioactive contaminants, which can be naturally occurring or be the result of oil and gas production and mining activities.